-Outdoors life (but also nights spent at our cottage on the shore of a small lake in Eastern Finland) is how I charge my batteries.
-Spending time surrounded by nature allows me to decouple from the stress and cacophony of daily life in the city and from my work as a software engineer.
-For an introvert like me, quite time alone in the nature is a thoroughly physical and holistic experience that I quite cannot explain.
+For an introvert like me, quiet time alone is not a luxury, it’s mandatory.
+Outdoors life and solitary nights spent at our cottage on the shore of a small lake in Eastern Finland is how I charge my batteries.
+Spending time surrounded by nature allows me to decouple from the stress and cacophony of daily life and from my work as a software engineer.